-Following the success of the inaugural Willgoss Choral Composition Prize, long-term member of the choral program, Dr Richard Willgoss, and his wife Sue have generously provided support for two prizes for 2017-18, offered as a way of supporting and inspiring composers of choral composition of the highest standard, with a focus on creativity and excellence.
+The Willgoss Choral Composition Prize will be offered for a third time!
+Long-term member of the choral program, Dr Richard Willgoss, and his wife Sue have generously provided support for a prize for 2018-19, offered as a way of supporting and inspiring composers of choral composition of the highest standard, with a focus on creativity and excellence.

 The Willgoss Choral Composition Prize is aimed at encouraging and promoting the creation of an original work for unaccompanied choir, in support of a thriving choral program at UNSW Australia as represented by the Music Performance Unit.

 Richard’s keen interest in composition and long-held passion for choral music have resulted in this prize to create a lasting contribution to choral composition in Australia.
 The Prize is open to all Australian citizens and permanent residents, of any age and offers an opportunity for the winning composer to have their composition come to life.
-Applicants must submit a Choral Score for an 8 to10 minute original work for unaccompanied mixed choir to be performed by the Burgundian Consort that must include 4 to 6 voice parts including soprano, alto, tenor and bass (SATB) and no more than one division of each vocal part.
+Applicants must submit a Choral Score for an 8 to 10 minute original work for unaccompanied mixed choir to be performed by the Burgundian Consort that must include soprano, alto, tenor and bass (SATB) voice parts.
+Divisions of voice parts must not exceed a total of six parts (eg SSATBB).
 The Score must be the original work of the entrant and not copied from any other work and must not have been previously performed in public, recorded for public release or performance or rewarded in a previous composition competition or prize.

-The winner of the Prize will receive a cash prize of $AUD3000 in addition to the opportunity to have his/her Score performed by the Burgundian Consort in its annual evening recital in September 2018.
-The jury will also award one ‘Highly Commended’ with prize money of $AUD1000 if a work is deemed suitable.
+The winner of the Prize will receive a cash prize of $AUD3000 in addition to the opportunity to have his/her Score performed by the Burgundian Consort in its annual evening recital in September 2019.

-There will be only one winner of the Prize, and one Highly Commended awarded.
-The Prize opens on 17 July 2017 and closes on 31 January 2018 and applications must be submitted during this period of time.
+There will be only one winner of the Prize awarded.
+The Prize opens on 23 July 2018 and closes on 31 January 2019 and applications must be submitted during this period of time.

 How the Winner is Chosen